RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>59</sup> I tell thee, thou shalt not depart thence, till thou hast paid the very last mite.
 ## Chapter 13

 <sup>1</sup>  There were present at that season some that told him of the Galilaeans, whose blood Pilate had mingled with their sacrifices.
 <sup>2</sup> And Jesus answering said unto them, Suppose ye that these Galilaeans were sinners above all the Galilaeans, because they suffered such things?
 <sup>3</sup> I tell you, Nay: but, except ye repent, ye shall all likewise perish.
-<sup>4</sup> Or those eighteen , upon whom the tower in Siloam fell, and slew them, think ye that they were sinners above all men that dwelt in Jerusalem?
+<sup>4</sup> Or those eighteen, upon whom the tower in Siloam fell, and slew them, think ye that they were sinners above all men that dwelt in Jerusalem?
 <sup>5</sup> I tell you, Nay: but, except ye repent, ye shall all likewise perish.
-<sup>6</sup> He spake also this parable; A certain [man] had a fig tree planted in his vineyard; and he came and sought fruit thereon , and found none.
+<sup>6</sup> He spake also this parable; A certain [man] had a fig tree planted in his vineyard; and he came and sought fruit thereon, and found none.
 <sup>7</sup> Then said he unto the dresser of his vineyard, Behold, these three years I come seeking fruit on this fig tree, and find none: cut it down; why cumbereth it the ground?
 <sup>8</sup> And he answering said unto him, Lord, let it alone this year also, till I shall dig about it, and dung [it]:
 <sup>9</sup> And if it bear fruit, [well]: and if not, [then] after that thou shalt cut it down.